SciTools/iris-esmf-regrid/docs/src/userguide/scheme_comparison.rst

 There are also the experimental regridders :class:`~esmf_regrid.experimental.unstructured_scheme.MeshToGridESMFRegridder` and :class:`~esmf_regrid.experimental.unstructured_scheme.GridToMeshESMFRegridder`.
-These were formally the only way to do regridding with a source or target cube defined on an unstructured mesh.
+These were formerly the only way to do regridding with a source or target cube defined on an unstructured mesh.
 These are less flexible and require that the source/target be defined on a grid/mesh.
 Unlike the above regridders whose method is fixed, these regridders take a ``method`` keyword